GoogleCloudPlatform/tensorflow-without-a-phd/README.md

-Code samples from the "Tensorflow without a PhD" series.
+Code samples from the "Tensorflow without a PhD" series by Martin Gorner https://twitter.com/martin_gorner.

 #### [tensorflow-rl-pong](tensorflow-rl-pong)